Currency of Spanish America: Vellón coins

 Vellón (copper) coins of 2 and 4 maravedíes were minted at Mexico City (and evidently at Santo Domingo 1542–1556), authorized June 28, 1542 by Viceroy Mendoza.
 They had K obverse and I reverse, each flanked by a lion and castle with the value under the I. They were rejected by the public, and they were withdrawn from circulation in 1556.
 Copper coins, which dominated currency circulation in Spain during the 17th century, were not minted again in Spanish America until the end of the 18th century.
 (The reason why copper coinage was not utilized in the Spanish colonies as small change is unresolved and a matter of dispute among economic historians.
-Royal regulations of 1565 specifically stated that neither gold nor vellón was authorized to be minted in the Indies.)
+Royal regulations of 1565 specifically stated that neither gold nor wellón was authorized to be minted in the Indies.)

 1556–1598 Philip II

 After Philip II ascended the throne in 1556, Mexico City continued minting type 1542 coins in the name of Charles and Johanna.
 Lima, however, used the inscription PHILIPVS II.

 From 1565 until 1821 there was an annual galleon convoy (Galeones de Manila-Acapulco) that crossed the Pacific from Acapulco loaded with silver coin, which was exchanged at Manila in the Philippines for Oriental goods, chiefly for spices, silk, tea, porcelain, and lacquerware.

-The output of the American mines was usually shipped to Spain in the form of ingots or of crude, temporary coins (macuquinas or cobs).
+The output of the American mines was usually shipped to Spain in the form of ingots or of crude, temporary coins (known as macuquinas in Spanish and as "cobs" in English).

 Ingots and cobs were a way to account for the 20% (royal fifth, quinto real) of all treasure due the king.